andyzito/obsidian-nice-kbds/README.md

 # Nice KBDs

-`<kbd>` is the HTML tag for keyboard input.
-It's useful for showing keyboard shortcuts in documentation.
-This plugin automatically adds the `<kbd>` tag to any text that matches the pattern of a keyboard shortcut/combo.
-It also provides a new Markdown syntax (wrapper characters configurable) for indicating key combos: `«CMD»`.
-Prettier styles are also included.
+This Obsidian plugin automatically detects keyboard shortcuts and wraps them in <kbd> tags.
+For example, ⌘ + A becomes <kbd>⌘</kbd> + <kbd>A</kbd>, making keyboard combinations clear and visually distinct (styles included).

+Additionally, this plugin introduces a unique Markdown syntax for manually specifying keyboard inputs.
+Using configurable wrapper characters, you can indicate key combos, like `«CMD»` <kbd>CMD</kbd>.

 ![Examples of key combos](demo.png)